 2nd time in three years | 1 year with a restricted license after 6 months |

-A restricted license typically allows drivers to commute to and from work, school, and doctor appointments.
+A restricted license typically allows you to commute to and from work, school, and doctor appointments.
 To apply for a restricted license in Nevada, click here.

 2. Do all traffic violations carry demerit points?

 No. Parking and non-moving violations carry no demerit points.
-And DUIs carry no demerit points because the DMV instead revokes the defendant’s license.3
+DUIs carry no demerit points because the DMV revokes your license instead.3

 3. Can I erase my demerit points?

-Demerit points automatically disappear after 12 months.4 But people can remove three points early by completing a traffic safety course.
+Demerit points automatically disappear after 12 months.4 You can remove three points early by completing a traffic safety course.

 Here are four things to know about traffic school: